 I am so pleased to have Wen on as a guest to talk about the LGBTQ movement and the recent ruling in Taiwan on same-sex marriage.
 What listeners don’t know is that Wen did the interview with me from Taiwan, even though she is usually based in New York.
-She took time out of her schedule when she was in Taiwan this summer to do the podcast interview.
-I really appreciate her doing that so that we could edit and release her interview in advance of the interview I did with Mr. Chi Chia-Wei.
+I really appreciate her taking the time out of her schedule to do this interview with me.

 - The May 24th ruling by the Constitutional Court in Taiwan that same-sex marriage could be legalized